Electricity Regulation and Reliability

 British Columbia has jurisdiction over the generation, transmission, and distribution of electricity within its provincial boundaries.
 The federal government has jurisdiction over electricity exports and international and designated interprovincial transmission lines.

-As part of the Western Interconnection, the Province collaborates with two specific groups to make sure the electricity supply is reliable:
+As part of the Western Interconnection, the Province collaborates with regional reliability bodies including:

 - The North American Electric Reliability Corporation (NERC): a not-for-profit entity whose mission is to ensure the reliability of North America’s electricity system by developing and enforcing reliability standards

 - The Western Electricity Coordinating Council (WECC): a regional entity responsible for coordinating and promoting reliability in the Western Interconnection

 - The Western Interstate Energy Board (WIEB): The Board seeks to “enhance the economy of the West and contribute to the well-being of the region’s people” by promoting energy policy that is developed cooperatively among member states and provinces and with the U.S. federal government.